 You will also find some models with 5, 6, and even 7 strings that really provide a low tone!
 This can be used in many music genres, but there are limits!
 And as such, you will not really see more than 5 strings on a bass.

 These types of guitars have 2 or more necks and give the player more options.
 These can be any number of strings per neck that the player chooses for their musical style.

-The most popular model is the Gibson EDS-1275, which has become iconic due to its use by many famous guitarists such as Jimmy Page, Slash, and Alex Lifeson.
+The most popular model is the Gibson EDS-1275.
+It has become iconic due to its use by many famous guitarists such as Jimmy Page, Slash, and Alex Lifeson.

-How many strings should a guitar have, is there a right number?
-The answer to this question is no, there is no right number of strings.
+How many strings should a guitar have, is there a perfect number?
+The answer to this question is no. There is no right number of strings.
+This is completely personal preference.
 It all comes down to what you want to play and what feels comfortable for you.

 If you are a beginner, then it’s probably best to start with a 6-string guitar.
 Once you develop more experience, you can then move on to a 7 or 8-string.

 The bottom line is that it’s up to you to decide what feels right for your style.
 Many players only use 6-strings, while others use extended-range guitars.

 Is a 6-string guitar easier to play?

 Yes.
 A 6-string guitar is easier to play.
 The addition of strings means there is more knowledge and technique required.
 A player will need to know how each additional string will need to be tuned and how to use them in chords.